vjcspy/exam-with-ai/README.md

   - Increased font size for better readability
 - The percentage values are saved for later use

+### 2. Settings Screen

+The Settings screen provides configuration options and displays job-related information:

+#### Job State Display

+- Shows a formatted JSON representation of the current job state
+- Includes all values from the JobState Redux store
+- Provides a quick overview of the current job configuration and status

+#### Image Providers Display

+- Displays a two-column grid of images from job.data
+- Filters keys that start with "IMAGE_PROVIDER"
+- Each image is displayed with its provider key as a caption
+- If an image is not available, shows a placeholder
+- Images are fetched using CommonValue.getCurrentJobImage(imageName)

+#### Configuration Options

+- **Capture Mode**: Select between "specific" and "all" modes
+- **Capture With Provider**: Select "DirectX" or "None"
+- **Runtime Mode**: Select between "CLI" and "SERVICE" modes
+- All configuration changes are immediately updated in the Redux store

 ## Component Structure

 - `ReduxProvider`: Wraps the application to provide Redux store access